iron-software/IronDrawing.Examples/examples/point-gethashcode/README.md

 ***Based on <https://ironsoftware.com/examples/point-gethashcode/>***

-In the `Point` and `PointF` classes provided by IronDrawing, there is a useful method named `GetHashCode()`.
-This method assigns a numerical code that uniquely identifies an object, helping facilitate operations like object comparison in data structures such as hash sets, dictionaries, and tables.
+The `Point` and `PointF` classes from IronDrawing also feature the `GetHashCode()` method.
+This method generates a unique numerical hash code that represents the essence of the object, such as a point in this instance.
+Hash codes are instrumental in optimizing searches and storage within data structures like dictionaries, hash sets, and hash tables by simplifying object equality checks and hashing operations.

-To retrieve the hash code for a `Point` or `PointF`, simply invoke the `GetHashCode()` method on the object instance.
-This method returns a `System.Int32` object that you can either display or save for future use.
+To retrieve a hash code for a Point, invoke the `GetHashCode()` on a `Point` or `PointF` instance.
+This function outputs a `System.Int32` value, which you can either display or store as needed.

-Below is a demo where a `PointF` instance is created with specified coordinates.
-Following instantiation, `GetHashCode()` is called on this object, and the resulting hash code is captured in a variable.
-If desired, the hash code can then be printed to the console for verification.
+In the provided example, after initiating a `PointF` object with specific float values for coordinates, the `GetHashCode()` method is applied to this object.
+The generated hash code is then assigned to a variable and may be printed to the console for verification.

-Both `GetHashCode()` and `Equals()` methods are integral for comparing two points, with `GetHashCode()` generating a unique identifier for a point and `Equals()` comparing the actual values.
-While `Equals()` gives a direct comparison result, `GetHashCode()` is generally used for generating a hash code usable in various collection frameworks, including dictionaries and hash tables.
+While both `GetHashCode()` and `Equals()` methods facilitate the comparison of two points, `Equals()` directly compares the objects.
+The `GetHashCode()`, on the other hand, is chiefly utilized for extracting a point's hash code for usage within the program or incorporation into a dictionary or hash tables.